AramZS/devblog/src/posts/projects/devblog/hello-day-37.md

 Ok, so now I can make a plugin pretty similar to the one I did before.

 I can find the commit message by searching through `inline` tokens, and pull the repo out of `state.env.repo`.
-Ican then pull the commit message out of the inline token's `content` and use it with Octokit to search for the repo.
+I can then pull the commit message out of the inline token's `content` and use it with Octokit to search for the repo.
 The API query results in a `data` object with an `items` property that returns an array that looks like:

 ```javascript
 [